Grampa vs. Sexual Inadequacy: Merchandise

-The episode was included on a 1999 Region 2 VHS release titled "The Simpsons: Too Hot for TV", which included several other episodes that were deemed to be too raunchy for airing on television.
-It was released on DVD as part of the same release in 2003.
+The episode was included on a 1999 PAL region VHS release titled "The Simpsons: Too Hot for TV", which included three other episodes that were deemed to be too raunchy for airing on television.
+It was released on DVD as part of the same compilation in Region 2 in 2003.

 It was included in The Simpsons season 6 DVD set, which was released August 16, 2005 – The Simpsons – The Complete Sixth Season.